A bit of fun from 2016 but also a Celebration of St-Jean Baptiste Day or La Fête nationale in Quebec (land of my birth).

-For those of you who did not grow up in Quebec, today is La Fête Nationale or St. Jean Baptiste day, typically the start of the summer in Quebec.
+For those of you who did not grow up in Quebec, today is La Fete National or St. Jean Baptiste day, typically the start of the summer in Quebec.
 For me it was always the end of school, but that was 40 years ago.
 The rest of Canada waits for July 1st for the summer to really start (next Friday).
-Sort of ironic that on St. Jean Baptiste day the UK “separates” from the EU, just shows how unpredictable referendums can be.

 It seems the Canada Pension Plan is being revised to help Canadians retire.
 It seems to be to protect younger folks so more money is saved for their retirement, we will all pay higher premiums (phased in over the next little while), and the maximum payout will increase over time (but if you are already retired, you won’t benefit from this).
 I am still investigating, whether this will change much for someone like me who might retire within the next 5 to 8 years.
 I am searching for an actual Government document that explains the changes, nothing seems to exist yet.
 Is this a good thing?
 As usual, I will reserve commentary until I read an official document.